The Music Machine (film)

 The Music Machine is a 1979 British musical drama film directed by Ian Sharp and starring Gerry Sundquist, Patti Boulaye and David Easter.
+It was written by James Kenelm Clarke.

 It was called the first all-British disco film.

 Plot summary

 In a north London music hall, local kids dance at the disco, where the DJ is Laurie.
-A contest is held by an impresario (Hector Woodville) to find two dancers to star in a film.
+A contest is held by an impresario to find two dancers to star in a film.
 Gerry is a club regular who lives with his mum and dad (a projectionist).
-Gerry wants to impress another dancer (Mandy Perryment) and winds up dancing with Claire.
+Gerry wants to impress another dancer and winds up dancing with Claire.
 He is double-crossed by manager Nick Dryden.